EMDR

 Eye Movement Desensitization and Reprocessing

-Eye Movement Desensitization and Reprocessing (EMDR) therapy is an evidence-based approach that helps the brain process experiences that feel overwhelming or “stuck.”
+Eye Movement Desensitization and Reprocessing (EMDR) therapy is a compassionate, evidence-based approach that supports your brain’s natural ability to process and work through difficult experiences.

 Meet Our emdr Therapist